fil-studio/fils/packages/sanity-components/README.md

 This is part of a series of packages that we use in our studio for personal and commercial web & [THREEjs](https://threejs.org) based work.
 It might remain undocumented for a long while but feel free to try it out!

+This package is discontinued.
+Back-End components & our publishing workflow will be moved into a private NPM package at GitHub.

 ### License
 © Copyright 2025, fil studio